cyberbotics/webots-doc/automobile/car.md

 ### Heavy-weights

-Just like the car models presented above, two generic heavy-weights PROTO inherit from the `car` PROTO: a bus and a truck.
+Just like the car models presented above, two generic heavy-weights PROTO inherit from the `Car` PROTO: a bus and a truck.
 In the case of the truck, a trailer can be present or not.
-The latter is the endPoint of a `HingeJoint` allowing the trailer to freely rotate around its attachment point.
+The latter is the `endPoint` of a `HingeJoint` allowing the trailer to freely rotate around its attachment point.
 There are currently two trailers to be used: a regular one and a tank shaped model.

-%figure "Models of the bus and truck created using the Car PROTO"
+%figure "Models of the bus and truck created using the `Car` PROTO"

 ![heavy_weights.png](images/heavy_weights.png)